 Be aware of the signs of labor, which include:

 At first the uterus will begin to contract and move the baby down the birth canal.
 The cervix will slowly enlarge to a diameter of about 10 centimeters.
 This will allow the baby to pass through and be delivered.
 This process usually takes a while.
-Labor can be quicker if there was an earlier vaginal birth.
+Labor can be quicker if this is not the first child.

 You may be asked to slow pushing when the baby's head is seen at the opening to the vagina.
 The doctor may massage the perineum to gently stretch it to assist birth.